On Locality-Sensitive Orderings and their Applications: s

 An abstraction of low-dimensional Euclidean space, is a metric space with (low) doubling dimension.
 Formally, a metric space $(\MetricSpace, \MetricDist)$ has \emph{doubling dimension} $\lambda$ if any ball of $\MetricSpace$ of radius $r$ can be covered by at most $2^\lambda$ balls of half the radius (i.e., $r/2$).
 It is known that $\Re^d$ has doubling dimension $O(d)$ \cite{v-cbseb-05}.
-We point out that locality-sensitive orderings still exists in this case, but they are less constructive in nature, since one needs to be provided with all the points of interest in advance.
+We point out that locality-sensitive orderings still exist in this case, but they are less constructive in nature, since one needs to be provided with all the points of interest in advance.

-For a point set $\PS \subseteq \MetricSpace$, the analogue of a quadtree for a metric space is a net-tree \cite{hm-fcnld-06}.
-Being somewhat imprecise, a net-tree can be constructed as follows: The root node corresponds to the point set $\PS \subseteq \MetricSpace$.
+For a point set $\PS \subseteq \MetricSpace$, the analogue of a quadtree for a metric space is a net tree \cite{hm-fcnld-06}.
+A net tree can be constructed as follows (the construction algorithm described here is somewhat imprecise): The root node corresponds to the point set $\PS \subseteq \MetricSpace$.
 Compute a randomized partition of $\PS$ of diameter 1/2 (assume $\PS$ has diameter one), and for each cluster in the partition, create an associated node and hang it on the root.
 The tree is computed recursively in this manner, at each level $i$ computing a random partition of diameter $2^{-i}$.
 The leaves of the tree are points of $\PS$.

 As with quadtrees, it is possible during this randomized construction for two nearby points to be placed in different clusters and be separated further down the tree.
 If $\ell = \MetricDist(\pt,\ptq)$ for two points $\pt, \ptq \in \PS$, then the probability that $\pt$ and $\ptq$ lie in different clusters of diameter $r = 2^{-i}$ in the randomized partition is at most $O((\ell/r) \log n)$ \cite{frt-tbaam-04}.
-In particular, for $r \approx 1/(\ell \log n)$, the probability $\pt$ and $\ptq$ are separated is at most a constant.
-If we want even this property to hold with high probability for all pairs of points, one needs to construct $O(\log n)$ (randomly constructed) net-trees of $\PS$.
+In particular, for $r \approx 1/(\ell \log n)$, the probability that $\pt$ and $\ptq$ are separated is at most a constant.
+If we want this property to hold with high probability for all pairs of points, one needs to construct $O(\log n)$ (randomly constructed) net trees of $\PS$.
 (This corresponds to randomly shifting a quadtree $O(\log n)$ times in the Euclidean setting.)

 Given such a net tree $T$, each node has $I = 2^{O(\lambda)}$ children.
 We can arbitrarily and explicitly number the children of each node by a distinct label from $\IRX{I}$.
 One can define an ordering of such a tree as we did in the Euclidean case, except that the gap (in diameter) between a node and its children is $O(\eps/\log n)$ instead of $\eps$.
 Repeating our scheme in the Euclidean case, this implies that one would expect to require $ (\eps^{-1}\log n)^{O(\lambda)}$ orderings of $\PS$.